About Education Tax Credits

 - U.S. citizens and permanent residents

 - International students who have requested a form by providing a taxpayer ID number (Social Security number or individual taxpayer identification number) to the Registrar.
-Once an international student's taxpayer ID number has been recorded on their student record, the 1098-T form will continue to be sent each year.
+Once an international student's taxpayer ID number has been recorded on their student record, the 1098-T form will continue to be prepared each year.
 Taxpayer ID numbers reported to Payroll or other departments are NOT automatically recorded on the student record.

 This form is used to document education tax credits on United States federal income tax returns.
 The majority of international students are *NOT* eligible to claim education expense tax credits on their federal tax forms...